-The news comes as a shock not only to the anonymous owner who thought she had hit the flea market jackpot and to the Alexandria auction house that was going to offer the painting for sale today, but also to the Baltimore Museum of Art.
+The news came as a surprise to the Baltimore Museum of Art.
 Washington Post reporter Ian Shapira was trying to trace the movements of the painting after it was purchased from the Bernheim-Jeune gallery in Paris by collector Herbert L. May in 1926.
 May’s ex-wife Saidie Adler May was a major donor to the Baltimore Museum of Art, and many of her papers are kept at the museum’s library.
 While looking through a box of Saidie’s correspondence and receipts, Shapira found a note recording that she had loaned Paysage Bords de Seine to the museum in 1937.

 The BMA had already checked its ownership records of the vast Saidie May Adler collection when the auction house did its due diligence.
 There was no mention of the Renoir piece being among the more than one thousand paintings donated to the museum by Mrs. Adler.
 Nobody even thought to check the loan records until Shapira found the note, which included a loan registration number.
 Museum director Doreen Bolger looked it up and discovered an orange index card describing the painting, the story behind its creation, its purchase for $1,000 at Bernheim-Jeune and then, in November of 1951, its theft from the Baltimore Museum of Art’s display gallery.